flatlandchurch/flatland-site-hugo/content/about.md

   image: https://flatlandchurch.com/images/about-youth-prayer.jpg
 {{< /gallery >}}

-Flatland is all about moving people to the center of God’s kingdom.
-Through creative presentations and messages you will discover what God’s kingdom is all about.
-You will also discover how being a part of God's kingdom will transform your life in a powerful way.
+If you're new to the area, new to church, or looking for a new start, our Sunday morning services are a great place to begin.
+Flatland is all about inspiring people to move to the center of God's kingdom.

-If you're new to the area, new to church, or looking for a new start, our Sunday morning services are a great place to start.
+Let us know you're thinking of visiting and we'll send you an FAQ email.
+Find out about our services, pastor, kids and youth ministries, beliefs and values.